 Inside the Teenage Brain

-In that specific fight with my mother, it’s obvious to me now (and probably anyone else at the time), that my rationale and impulses were incoherent.
+In that specific fight with my mother, it’s obvious to me now, as an older, young adult, that my rationale and impulses were incoherent.

-One other important moral comes from that story: connection is key.
+One other important moral comes from this story: connection is key.

 Teen Brains Need a Calm and Firm Parental Response